 The minor consists of 18 credits.
 Candidates for the minor should complete one language course beyond the 2010 level of any language at UVa or an approved study abroad course.

 Students must choose two of four core courses:

 EDLF 5711 Globalization, Childhood, and Culture

 Students should choose an additional three electives.
 Courses may include*:

 EDLF 4620 International Human Rights Activism and Education

 EDLF 2995 So You Want to Change the World: Foundations of Community Engagement

 EDLF 4605 Anthropology of Education

-*additional courses can be included with prior approval of the advisor.
+*Other course substitutions can be included with prior approval of advisor

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.